We’ve put together some of the most important Hand Washing Facts & tips.

 - Before eating

 - After toilet use.

 - When hands are visibly dirty.

-- You can use Alcohol hand rub if hands are not visibly dirty.
+- You can use an Alcohol hand rub if your hands are not visibly dirty.

-See below for an illustration on the technique we should all be trying to follow whilst washing our hands.
+See below for an illustration of the technique we should all be trying to follow whilst washing our hands.

 Here are some useful guides from the HSE.ie website on how we can protect ourselves and others from COVID-19.